dalibo/pitrery/install.md

 pitrery is a set of Bash scripts to manage Point In Time Recovery (PITR) backups for PostgreSQL.
-This is the user manual of pitrery which, hopefully, will guide you in the process of setting up the tools to perform you backups.
+This is the user manual of pitrery which, hopefully, will guide you in the process of setting up the tools to perform your backups.

 Point In Time Recovery